pagalvin/tsbook/chapter08_IntroToClasses.md

 The above code declares two instances of the `Bus` object, "myBeloved148" (a super express) and "theDreaded164" (a super local).
 It then invokes the `SayRoute` method on each instance.

 When we create a new object using the `new` keyword, we're _instantiating_ the object.
 Some people like to say "newing it up" instead.
+Here's a video showing the basics:

 **video: chapter 9, intro to classes: Create a class.
 Show that the members are a accessible.